Westside Road reopened, Okanagan Indian Band rescinds evacuation alerts from White Rock Lake fire - BC Local News

 Residents who are cleaning up can look forward to fridge and freezer pick up this week.

-Ram Dnvironmental will be in community picking up appliances as they see them.
+Ram Environmental will be in the community picking up appliances as they see them.

-If there are fridges and freezers inside your house, which you need assistance moving, call 1-855-238-9350 to schedule pick up.
+If there are fridges and freezers inside residences, which some may need assistance moving are asked to call 1-855-238-9350 to schedule pick up.

-For residents still staying in town, call Ram to schedule a time for pick up and allow workers permission to enter if you want your appliances removed.
+For residents still staying in town, call Ram to schedule a time for pick up and allow workers permission to enter to remove appliances.

 If you wish to drop off fridges and freezers prior to Ram coming by to pick them up, they can be dropped off at the staging area at the corner of Siwash Creek Road and 6 Mile Creek Road from 9 a.m. to 3 p.m. this week.